datathings/greycat-doc/modeling/README.md

 GreyCat modeling (GCM) consists of a language module, a code generator, and different build tools (e.g. maven, gradle, command line interface) to execute the generator.
 In a first step, all business types are defined in *.gcm files using a domain specific language.
-Based on this, the GreyCat generator generates for each defined type one class as node type.
+Based on this, the GreyCat generator generates for each defined type one class as a node type.

 Then, graphs can be created using these types.

-# GCM features
-Besides types, GCM allows to define additional features, like indexes, constants, or the time sensitivity for a certain type.
-The following list depicts an overview of the provided features:

-# GCM language grammar

-# Bigger example